CCOG for MT 112A Fall 2023

-- Test, diagnose, and troubleshoot DC and AC complex circuits consisting of resistors, inductors, capacitors.
+- Test, diagnose, and troubleshoot DC and AC complex circuits consisting of resistors, inductors, and capacitors.

 - Recognize the sources of hazard in working with DC and AC power systems that have multiple sources and practice the safety protocols specific to the manufacturing industry.

 The course is for students who have a basic knowledge of DC and AC electronics, but need to develop more advanced related skills needed for curriculum advancement in the AAS degree and automated-manufacturing industry.